-While paid ads will gve you traffic and conversion right off the bat, you will have to keep maintaining that level and spend to continue or spend even more money to grow.
+While paid ads will give your traffic and conversion right off the bat, you will have to maintain that level and spend to continue or spend even more money to grow.

-With an evergreen content, it does take time, but the growth is exponential.
+With evergreen content, it does take time, but the growth is exponential.
 The closer to ranking your content to no.1, the more traffic you get.
-Once you’re ranking no.1 it stays there for a while and you don’t have to pay for anything.
-A simple content optimization will do, in case you lose your ranking.
+Once you’re ranking no.1, it stays there for a while, and you don’t have to pay for anything.
+Simple content optimization will do in case you lose your ranking.

-While immediate results is gratifying, you didn’t build your business expecting to be successful from the beginning, right?
+While immediate results are gratifying, you didn’t build your business expecting to be successful from the beginning, right?
 All business has a gradual growth.